 Explore it on Goodreads or Amazon.

-Other books by this author include Fated, Cursed, Taken, Chosen, Hidden, Burned, Bound
+Other books by this author which I have reviewed include Fated, Cursed, Taken, Chosen, Hidden, Burned, Bound

 Sixth in the Alex Verus urban fantasy series set in London and revolving around an ex-Dark mage.